Unovamata/AutoBuyerPlus/README.md

 - The extension will now appear in your list of installed extensions in your Chronium based browser.
 - Navigate to the options page the AutoBuyer+ has and configure the parameters you want to use after acknowledging the warning that triggers as soon as the extension is installed.

 > **Use the tool at your own risk, do not be greedy.** Research legitimate times and adjust settings based on your ping.
-Lower the Autobuyer's times if you lose out on too many items, but use the tool responsibly.
+Lower the extension's times if you lose out on too many items, but use the tool responsibly.

 ## Tips